cybergurl95/Final-Project-/README.md

 Use Wireshark to analyze and find malicious traffic on the wire.

 Create a team presentation with the assessment, analysis and hardening of the vulnerable system.

+Below are the links for the Red Team, Blue Team, WireShark, WordPress and Apache Yml File, and the Final Project PowerPoint Presentation for Rice University

 [Red Team - Summary of Operations.pdf](https://github.com/cybergurl95/Final-Project-/files/8636940/Red.Team.-.Summary.of.Operations.pdf)